MatiMoreyra/meli-data-challenge-2021/README.md

 This solution gets a score around 3.7075 on the public dataset.

-_Disclaimer: the entire solution lacks some fine tuning since I built this little ensemble monster towards the end of the competition.
-I didn't have the time to fine-tune each model (there are technically 16 models to tune if we consider each quantile regressors as an independent model)._
+_Disclaimer: the entire solution lacks some fine tuning since I came up with this little ensemble monster towards the end of the competition.
+I didn't have the time to fine-tune each model (there are technically 16 models to tune if we consider each quantile regressor as an independent model)._

 ## How to run the solution